Rohland/barky/README.md

 weekday.
 This is deliberately not configurable.
 Note it resolves to the next such moment still ahead of you, so muting at 02:00 on a Tuesday lasts until 08:00 that morning rather than until Wednesday, and muting on Friday afternoon lasts until Monday.

+An expiry can be given either as a period or as a day, on the original request or on the reply to a list - `mute for 4h`, `mute until Monday`, `1,3 for 90 mins`, `all until tomorrow`.
+Periods accept `s`, `m`/`mins`/`minutes`, `h`/`hours` and `d`/`days`.
+Days accept `tomorrow` or any weekday, long or short (`until thurs`), and resolve to 08:00 on the next such day still ahead - so `until Thursday` said on a Thursday afternoon means the following one.

+Saying it once is enough: an expiry given with the original request survives the detour through a numbered list, and an expiry named on the reply overrides it.

 Anything longer than `max-mute` is capped.
 Barky's own default is exempt, since on a Friday it legitimately reaches into Monday.